Chapter 13 Deploy your application

 - RStudio’s solutions

-- A docker based solution
+- A Docker-based solution

-13.3.1 RStudio Environments
+13.3.1 RStudio environments

-RStudio proposes three services to deploy {shiny}
+RStudio proposes three services to deploy shiny application:

--server, a software you have to install on your own server, and that can be used to deploy multiple applications (you can find either an open source or a professional edition)RStudio connect, a server-based solution that can deploy
+is a software you have to install on your own server, and can be used to deploy multiple applications (you can find either an open source or a professional edition).RStudio Connect

 Each of these platforms has its own function to create an app.R